 Joyce Chin is currently providing the art on a number of covers for Dynamite including Red Sonja, Alice Cooper, and Vampirella, as well as some recent X Men covers for Marvel.

 Freddy Clements is professor of Drama and Faculty Costume Designer at Jacksonville State University in Jacksonville, Alabama.
 He has taught courses in costume design, costume construction, stage make-up, and advanced stage make-up.
 He has also designed costumes for various theatres in the Southeast Region.

-Amanda Conner is an American comic book artist and commercial art illustrator.
-She began her career in the late 1980s for Archie Comics and Marvel Comics, before moving on to contribute work for Claypool Comics' Soulsearchers and Company and Harris Comics' Vampirella in the 1990s.
-Amanda's current work can be seen in Harley Quinn and Starfire monthly for DC Comics.
+Amanda Conner is an American comic book artist and commercial art illustrator whose current work can be seen in Harley Quinn and Starfire monthly for DC Comics.

-Felicia is the creator and star of the hit web series The Guild, a sitcom about a group of online gamers.
-She also appears as Penny in Joss Whedon's internet phenomenon Dr. Horrible's Sing-Along Blog.
+Felicia is the creator and star of the hit web series The Guild, has a recurring role on Supernatural, and appeared as Penny in Joss Whedon's Dr. Horrible's Sing-Along Blog.

 Keith R.A.
 DeCandido

 Keith R.A.
 DeCandido has written novels, comics, and short fiction in more than two dozen different licensed universes from Star Trek to Sleepy Hollow, as well as his original novels set in the fictional Cliff's End and the real-ish Key West.
 Learn more at www.DeCandido.net.

 Kelly Sue DeConnick began her comics career writing English adaptations of Japanese comics like Slam Dunk, Blue Spring, and Sexy Voice and Robo before transitioning to American comics with 30 Days of Night: Eben And Stella.